-What happens when your plans get changed against your wishes?
-When the thing you planned for doesn’t happen the way you want it to or in the timing you need?
+What happens when our plans get changed against our wishes?
+When the thing we planned for doesn’t happen the way we want it to or in the timing we "need"?
 What happens when our perfect plan is turned upside down by God against our wishes?
 What then?

-All week I’ve been talking about God’s dream for our lives and how to go about discovering that dream and making it a reality.
-But I realized that some of you aren’t convinced that you want God’s dream.
-You aren’t convinced that God’s plan for your life is better than yours.
+It's great to speak about God's plans for our lives and how to go about discovering those plans, but I realized that some of us aren’t convinced that we even WANT want God’s plan.
+We aren’t convinced that God’s plan for our life is better than our own well-crafted plan.
 What then?
-Why should I pursue something that I am not convinced is in my best interests?
+Why should I pursue something that I'm not convinced is in my best interests?

 I wish I could say that God’s plan will always makes sense, but it doesn’t.